 Tom Ripley is sent to Europe by Mr. Greenleaf to fetch his spoiled, playboy son, Philippe, and bring him back home to the States.
 In return, Tom will receive $5,000.
 Philippe toys with Tom, pretending he will go back home, but has no intentions of leaving his bride to be, Marge, and honoring his father's wishes.
 After some time passes, Mr. Greenleaf considers the mission a failure and cuts Tom off.
-Tom, in desperation, kills Philippe, assumes his identity, and lives the life of a rich playboy.
-However, he will need all his conman abilities to keep Philippe's friends and the police off the trail.
+However, he will need all his conman abilities to keep afloat.
 Written by

 Humberto Amador/Peter Brandt Nielsen

 Author Patricia Highsmith, on whose novel "Plein soleil" was based, expressed satisfaction with the film, which she called "very beautiful to the eye and interesting for the intellect," and with Alain Delon's performance as Tom Ripley.
 She was, however, disappointed with the film's ending, calling it "a terrible concession to so-called public morality."
 See more »

 While sitting in a hotel room, Tom takes an envelope and licks it before putting it in his coat pocket.
 However, he never sealed the envelope and left the flap open.
 See more »

 Clément's camera is always in some unexpected place that enhances the drama and tightens the suspense; Alain Delon makes an excellent Tom Ripley